-Texas A&M University in College Station opened in 1876 as the first public institution of higher learning in Texas, and was the first land, sea and space grant University in the country.
-The 5,200-acre campus is also home of the George Bush Presidential Library.
-Texas A&M University is a research-intensive university with over 60,000 students—including 11,000 graduate students—studying in more than 120 undergraduate and 240 graduate degree programs in ten colleges.
-The University enrolls one of the 10 largest student bodies in the nation and its degree programs are ranked in the top 10 nationally.
-Texas A&M consistently ranks among the country's top universities in attracting National Merit Scholars and is in the top tier of universities nationwide in research expenditures.
-Texas A&M University in College Station is the flagship campus of the Texas A&M University System, which includes eleven universities, a Health Science Center and a Law School as well as Agricultural, Engineering, Forestry, Transportation and Veterinary Medical Diagnostic Laboratories throughout Texas.
+Texas A&M University opened in 1876 as the first public institution of higher learning in the state, and was the first land, sea, and space grant university in the country.
+The 5,200-acre campus is also home of the George H.W.
+Bush Presidential Library.
+Texas A&M is a research-intensive university with over 70,000 students—including 15,000 graduate students—studying in more than 120 undergraduate and 240 graduate degree programs in ten colleges.